An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem: The generalized minimum information copula problem and its checkerboard approximation

 \subsection{An instance of the discrete $I$-projection linear problem}

 Let $t \in \Pc_{d,n}$, let $h_1,\dots,h_b$ be $b \geq 1$ arrays in $\Ac_{d,n}$, let $a_1,\dots,a_b \in \R$ and let

-The generic problem $\min_{p \in \Ec'} I(p \| t)$ (which could be easily reformulated using discrete probability measures in $\Mc([n]^d)$ -- see Section~\ref{sec:arrays}) has been extensively studied in the literature; see for instance \cite{DarRat72}, Section 3 of \cite{Csi75}, \cite{Csi89}, Chapter 5 of \cite{CsiShi04} and Chapter 15 of \cite{PolWu24}.
+The generic problem $\min_{p \in \Ec'} I(p \| t)$ (which could be easily reformulated using discrete probability measures in $\Mc([n]^d)$ -- see Section~\ref{sec:arrays}) has been extensively studied in the literature; see for instance \cite{DarRat72}, \cite[Section 3]{Csi75}, \cite{Csi89}, \cite[Chapter~5]{CsiShi04} and \cite[Chapter~15]{PolWu24}.
 For ease of reference, we call it the discrete $I$-projection linear problem in the rest of this work.

 We shall now verify that Problem~\eqref{eq:GMICC:p} is a particular instance of the discrete $I$-projection linear problem.
-For any $J \in \Jc'$ and $i_J^* \in [n]^{|J|}$, let $h^{\bm i_J^*}$ be the array in $\Ac_{d,n}$ defined by $h^{\bm i_J^*}_{\bm i} = \1(\bm i_J = \bm i_J^*)$, $\bm i \in [n]^d$.
+For any $J \in \Jc'$ and $i_J^* \in [n]^{|J|}$, let $h^{\bm i_J^*}$ be the array in $\Ac_{d,n}$ defined by $h^{\bm i_J^*}_{\bm i} := \1_{\{\bm i \in [n]^d: \bm i_J = \bm i_J^*\}}(\bm i)$, $\bm i \in [n]^d$.
 Then, for any $J \in \Jc'$,

 In other words, for any $J \in \Jc'$, the constraint $p^{(J)} = s^J$ can be reformulated as $n^{|J|}$ expectation constraints.
 Note that when $J = \{\ell\}$ for some $\ell \in [d]$, as a consequence of~\eqref{eq:s:ell},